hoppecl/jamlang0001/README.md

     [1, 2, 3] /*a list of the number 1 and the number 2 and the number 3*/
     >>> append(l, "world")
     >>> print(l)
-    [1, 2, 3, 4] /*a list of the number 1 and the number 2 and the number 3 and the string "4"*/
+    [1, 2, 3, world] /*a list of the number 1 and the number 2 and the number 3 and the string "world"*/
     >>> print(get(l, 2))
     3 /*the number 3*/
     >>> put(l, 0, "hallo")